arcus/DART_Community_of_Practice/data_challenges/cv_networking.md

 * Most people who use code professionally do not have large numbers of commands memorized.
 Knowing where to look to find the command you want is far more important and useful.
 * You don't need to be an expert in a coding language to add it to your resume.
 Include a note on your proficiency level, e.g. _Python, level: basic_.

 We will be sending you more specific language you can use to reference the DART program itself after you complete the post-intervention survey, which will be sent out later in the month.
-In the meantime, you can add to or start a skills section with your specific skills.
+In the meantime, you can add to (or start) a skills section with your specific skills.

-**Start updating your CV or resume, as well as any networking profiles you have (e.g. LinkedIn) to show off your new skills.**
+**Start updating your CV or resume, as well as any networking profiles you have (e.g. LinkedIn), to show off your new skills.**

 ## Tell people what you know and practice what you have learned